CGCL-codes/MHSim/README.md

 - [License](#origianl-license--copyright-of-zsim)

 ## Introduction

-MHSim is used to evaluate the performance and energy of memristor-based accelerators (MBAs) for general-purpose applications written in C/C++.
+MHSim is a simulation framework that can be used to evaluate the energy efficiency and performance of general-purpose applications running with both memristor-based accelerators (MBAs) and CPUs.
+MHSim also provides flexible system-level interfaces and circuit-level simulation models for designers to configure heterogeneous computing architectures.
 MHSim is implemented with ZSim and NeuroSim.
 The NeuroSim here is reorganized to support floating-point general matrix-matrix multiplication (GEMM) in MBAs.
-It can estimate the latency and energy of performing MVM operations  while still taking the non-ideal properties of memristor devices and circuits into account.
 ZSim is used to simulate CPUs and the memory hierarchy.
+MHSim can estimate the latency and energy of performing MVM operations while still taking the non-ideal properties of memristor devices and circuits into account.

 ## Setup